-40. Money for investment can be shared by a team of a maximum of two entrepreneurs.
+- 40. Money for investment can be shared by a team of a maximum of two entrepreneurs.
 Each team member may apply to come to the UK as a Tier 1 (Entrepreneur) using the same investment funds.
 Neither applicant must have used the same funds with any other applicant.
 Please note: you should provide all the documents needed for evidence with your own application.
 Your team member should also provide all the documents needed with their application.
 In some cases this means that your team will need to send two sets of documents.
-It will help in processing your application if you do not rely on information presented with anyone else's application.

-- 41. No points will be awarded for funds that are made available to anyone else, other than your entrepreneurial team member (if you have one).
-You may use your money that is held in a joint account with your husband, wife, civil partner or unmarried or same-sex partner, but only if these people are not applying to be a Tier 1 (Entrepreneur) migrant.

-- 42. Where this guidance refers to funding being available, unless stated otherwise, this means available to:

-- You; or

-- Your entrepreneurial team members; or

-- Your business.
+It will help in processing your application if you do not rely on information presented with anyone else's application. - 41.
+No points will be awarded for funds that are made available to anyone else, other than your entrepreneurial team member (if you have one). - You may use your money that is held in a joint account with your spouse or partner (defined as a person who has been living together with you in a relationship akin to a marriage or civil partnership, for at least two years prior to the date of application), and your spouse or partner is not (or is not applying to be) another Tier 1 (Entrepreneur) Migrant. - 42.
+Where this guidance refers to funding being available, unless stated otherwise, this means available to: - You; or - Your entrepreneurial team members; or - Your business.

-Where this guidance refers to your business, you must be registered as a director of that business in the UK, and provide a Companies House document showing the address of the registered office in the UK, or if there is no registered office, the head office in the UK, and your name as it appears on the application form as a director.
+Where this guidance refers to your business, your business must be a company and you must be registered as a director of that business in the UK, and provide a Companies House document showing the address of the registered office in the UK, or head office in the UK if it has no registered office, and your name, as it appears on the application form as a director.